Locally induced Gaussian processes for large-scale simulation experiments: Refinements to neighborhood composition

 \section{Refinements to neighborhood composition}

 LIGP can be accelerated with little impact on predictive accuracy by applying a single inducing point design $\bar{\X}_m(\x^\star)$ almost identically over all predictive locations $\x^\star \in \mathcal{X}$ of interest.
-Such thrift enables a systematic investigation of the appropriate design sizes ($m$ and $n$ for LIGP) on a scale never before computationally practical in the LAGP setting.
+Here we explore the benefits of inducing point design templates built with wIMSE and thriftier space-filling strategies.